Frances Morrell: Life and career

 Frances Morrell was brought up in York, and educated at that city's Queen Anne Grammar School and at Hull University.
 Much later she undertook an MA at Goldsmiths College, London University.
 She worked as a schoolteacher from 1960, and married Brian Morrell in 1964.
 In 1970 she became a Press Officer, working for the Fabian Society and the National Union of Students.
-This latter role brought her into contact with Tony Benn, then coming to be seen as the leader of the Labour left, and with whom she then agreed on many important issues.
+This latter role brought her into contact with Tony Benn, who was soon to be seen as the leader of the Labour left, and with whom she at that time agreed on many important issues.

-In 1973, Benn invited Morrell to be his political adviser should Labour win the next election.
+In 1973, Benn invited Morrell to be his political adviser were Labour to win the next election.
 She was Labour candidate for Chelmsford at the February 1974 general election, and served as a Special Adviser to Benn at the Departments of Industry and Energy from 1974 to 1979.
 Benn was increasingly marginalised as the Parliament went on, but Morrell worked to link him with a network of activists outside Parliament.
-She was unlucky in failing to be selected as candidate for any of several Labour constituencies at the 1979 general election (among them Birkenhead and Manchester Blackley).
+She sought nomination as Labour parliamentary candidate for several Labour-held constituencies before the 1979 general election (among them Birkenhead and Manchester Blackley), but was unsuccessful in all cases.

 After Labour left office she helped to create the Rank and File Mobilising Committee, through which the left organised to bring changes in the party.
 In this capacity she was referred to cynically by some in the media: Private Eye commented "How typical of Tony Benn to have a hatchet-woman".
 The Eye also published a Clerihew: "Frances Morrell / Has done very well / To be leader of the ILEA / Without being black, working class or gay."
 In the run-up to the 1981 Greater London Council (GLC) elections she was chosen to fight Islington South and Finsbury, and on election formed part of the GLC's left faction in support of Ken Livingstone.

 However, Morrell's background as a teacher led her to spend most time on the Inner London Education Authority (ILEA), membership of which came with membership of the GLC representing an inner borough.
 She was chosen as Deputy Leader of the new left leadership of the ILEA under Bryn Davies.
 She became unsatisfied with his leadership, which she considered weak, and built support for a change through the GLC Women's Group; in April 1983 she challenged him and was elected as the new leader.